 Foreclosure advice: The Center is holding Foreclosure Advice Virtual Sessions.
 Homeowners facing foreclosure can sign up for advice sessions over video or phone, and get some individualized questions answered in a way that they could at our in-person clinics or through the Judicial Branch’s Volunteer Attorney Program that we regularly staff during non-pandemic times.
 The program has been used by dozens of homeowners from across the state since it began this summer.
 Homeowners can sign up, answer a few short questions, and be set up with an appointment.
 These Sessions are in addition to the considerable number of videos and materials available at www.ctfairhousing.org.

 Apply for T-MAP online: The number of successful applications for the State’s TMAP program remains low.
 TMAP now has an on-line application in English.
 It has not yet been translated into Spanish.
-To apply for assistance by telephone, call 1-860-785-3111.
+To apply for assistance by telephone, call or text 1-860-785-3111.
 For more information about the program, click here

 New app to track COVID-19 cases: Connecticut has a new way for people to track the spread of the virus and to know if someone you have been in close contact with has tested positive for COVID-19.
 COVID Alert CT is a voluntary, anonymous, exposure-notification smartphone app.
 Users will get an alert if you were in close contact with someone who tests positive for COVID-19.
 Knowing about a potential exposure allows you to self-quarantine immediately, get tested, and reduce the potential exposure risk to your family, friends, neighbors, co-workers, and others.

 Utilities must continue to offer payment plans to customers: Utilities must now extend the availability of the 24-month COVID-19 payment plans until February 9, 2021.
-Any customer can call their utility company to set up a payment arrangement.
+Any customer can call or text their utility company to set up a payment arrangement.
 COVID-19 payment plans are:

 - Available to any customer requesting financial assistance, without demonstrating financial need;